 The drought continues to impact boat ramps at Wilson Lake.
-Wilson Lake is 6 feet low going into Spring.
-All boat ramps are open, but several are challenging for large heavy draft boats.
+Wilson Lake is 6.5 feet low going into Summer.
+All boat ramps are open, but they are challenging for large heavy draft boats.
 The Corps is only going to charge a fee at the Spillway Ramp (starting 1 May - 30 September) and will not be charging a fee at the three Minooka ramps until the lake levels rises.
 The public is requested to test the depth and exercise caution when loading.
 Our historic low lake level was 7.3 feet low in 2006.
 In 2006, the Corps attempted to dredge some Minooka ramps with an excavator, but the costs of this practice far exceeded any benefits.
 If drought conditions persist, we are prepared to close and barricade ramps.
 Public comment on ramp access will determine closure.
 Below is a current list of ramp conditions.

 Lucas Park Ramp: Open lanes and adequate depth through 2006 levels.
 Courtesy dock is not accessible.